 But since we have already cleaned the body including the rear of the neck we can skip this step and move right to reducing the friction on the back of the neck using fine grade steel wool, or depending on the finish very fine grade sandpaper.
-Be careful, however, as we need to avoid sanding through the finish and exposing the raw timber of the neck.
+Be careful, however, as it is essential to avoid sanding through the finish and exposing the raw timber of the neck.

-If your guitar utilizes a gloss finish, use very fine-grade sandpaper e.g. 600grit wet and dry sandpaper.
+If your guitar utilizes a gloss finish, use very fine-grade sandpaper e.g. 600 grit wet and dry.
 Just like using steel wool, sand with the grain, and regularly check your progress to avoid sand throughs.

 Once you have completed this step you have completed cleaning the guitar body.
 That leaves us just one final step, cleaning the hardware.

-Cleaning the hardware on your acoustic guitar, (unlike an electric guitar) is really just a case of cleaning the tuning pegs both at the front (spool and buttons) and the rear housing (if the tuners do not use exposed gears).
+Cleaning the hardware on your acoustic guitar, (unlike an electric guitar) is really just a case of cleaning the tuning pegs (spool and buttons) and the rear housing (if the tuners do not use exposed gears).

 Why you should keep your tuners clean

-Step 1) Wipe the tuners down using a dry rag
+Step 1) Wipe the tuners down using a dry cloth

-To remove dust and other particles, simply wipe the tuners down using a dry rag.
-In most cases, this will suffice and your tuners will look greatly improved.
+To remove dust and other particles, simply wipe the tuners down using a dry cloth.
+In most cases, this will be sufficient and your tuners will look greatly improved.

 Step 2) (If required) Brush any debris from the gears

-If the gears are exposed you may need to use an old toothbrush or specialized cleaning brush to remove any dust that would otherwise affect the gears.
+If the gears are exposed you may need to use an old toothbrush or brush to remove any dust that would otherwise affect the gears.

 Step 3) Apply a metal polish

-Once completed, you can put on a fresh new set of strings and the entire job will be completed.
-Congratulations, you have just given your acoustic guitar a professional clean which will ensure it looks great, plays great, and sounds great for much longer.
+Once completed, you can put on a fresh new set of strings and you will have successfully cleaned your acoustic guitar.

-Cleaning your acoustic guitar may not be the most enjoyable way to spend time with your favorite musical instrument but it’s a job you should consider doing a couple of times per year or based on your own observations concerning grime and build-up you notice the fretboard and body.
-Keep in mind this is not just about aesthetics, you can improve the playability of your guitar and reduce the possibility of requiring expensive repair down in the future.
+Cleaning your acoustic guitar may not be the most enjoyable way to spend time with your favorite musical instrument but it’s a job you should consider doing at least 1-2 times per year.
+It doesn’t require specialist tools, just basic products you have lying around the home.
+Remember, cleaning your guitar is not just about aesthetics, you can improve the playability of your guitar and reduce the chances of problems developing, that may result in expensive repair work in the future.